Christ Church

 • Teaching pupils how democracy, leadership and the works in Britain contrast to other forms of governments in other countries

-• Team Times throughout the week where pupils can express views freely and without fear of discrimination
+• Times throughout the week where pupils can express views freely and without fear of discrimination

 • School leaders regularly seek pupil views